Is It Safe to Travel to Bali with the Volcano Erupting?

 3: Do You Have Serious Respiratory Problems?

 IF Agung has a large eruption, and IF the winds are blowing the wrong way, volcanic ash COULD impact the tourist areas.
-It’s nasty stuff and, while both adults and children can protect themselves with N95-rated face masks, if you’re struggling with serious respiratory issues it makes sense to holiday somewhere that doesn’t have a potentially erupting volcano.
+It’s nasty stuff and, while both adults and children can protect themselves with N95-rated face masks, if you’re struggling with serious respiratory issues it makes sense to holiday somewhere that doesn’t have an erupting volcano.

 4: Are You Travelling on a Shoestring?

 World Nomads have been very upfront about this (you can read their volcano guidance here), but not all travel insurers have.
 Most travel insurers will not cover you for volcano-related cancellations or costs if you booked your holiday or bought your insurance between 20 September and 29 October or after 21 November, because the volcano was considered a known risk at those times – the equivalent of a pre-existing condition for medical insurance.
 However, World Nomads (and most other insurance) will still be usable for other non-volcano issues, such as medical expenses in the event of accidents, so don’t travel uninsured.
 (As always, do check the Ts & Cs before you buy.)

 Most airlines won’t refund flights unless they cancel them themselves or the airport closes – so, while JetStar did offer alternative destinations during the last bout of flight disruption, you’re unlikely to get your money back.

 According to aviation guru Gerry Soejatman, Indonesian aviation law only covers domestic flights and specifically excludes volcanic ash and airport closures from its limited consumer protection so your airline will be within its rights to refuse you so much as a bottle of water.